University of Missouri School of Medicine Rural Track Elective Program Opportunities

 - Obstetrics & Gynecology

-As of mid-summer 2018, 50 medical students and residents have participated in these offerings.
+As of December 2020, the fifth year of the federal grant program, nearly 500 medical students and residents have participated in these rural-focused offerings.

 Contact InformationKathleen Quinn, PhD, Associate Dean for Rural Health